Purpose of the

 Staying on Track

-Returning Applicants shall be required to complete a "returning student" application form and submit the following (Official Transcript, Letter(s) of Reference, Topical Essay, etc.) as evidence of their qualifications.
+Returning Applicants shall be required to complete a "returning student" application form and submit the following (Official Transcript, Letter(s) of Reference, etc.) as evidence of their qualifications.
 Recipients of the award must continue the following:

 Active student of an NCCAA affiliated school.